Thank you for checking out KUTX’s digital offerings.

 Our site also plays well on tablets whether in portrait or landscape mode.
 On a tablet the homepage sliders or scrollers are swipe-able widgets of content.
 Depending on your device and view, you may see these rows as widgets of two or three.
 They can be swiped from right to left and will bring you more content as you do so.
 You can also scroll vertically to see more content.

 Most mobile devices (cell phones, iPods, the latest-and-greatest whatever-you-have thingamabobber) will display a responsive view that is stacked.
-If you’re on the homepage you will have the horizontal swipes available, any of the content pages will scroll vertically.
 Just click on any of the pictures and the content and text of that post will present.
-At the base of the stack will be a load more button.

 Regardless of the platform, all have a listen button or icon at the top where you can stream KUTX 24/7/365.

 We have both iOS and Android versions.
 The current KUTX-specific app for iPhones does include the playlist.
 An Android version with the current playlist is also available.
 Both apps stream our live broadcast using the AAC+ codec.
 They’re free apps thanks to our community support.